 Rising gasoline prices are a direct result of our government created dependency on foreign oil.
 Unfortunately, radical environmentalists are driving U.S. policy.
 This has to end.
 We need a balanced comprehensive solution that eliminates the government policies which are driving up gas prices and promotes an “all of the above” approach to increasing all forms of U.S. energy production.

 The longer domestic production is obstructed, the longer our energy demands will be met by foreign nations, many of which are hostile to American ideals and values.
 If this problem continues to go unaddressed, we will eventually send $10 trillion overseas; the largest wealth transfer in the history of the world, and we will be paying $5 a gallon for gas for years to come.

 Now is the time to utilize our nation’s vast energy supplies while continuing to develop new, clean technology.
 Only then will we wean our nation off foreign oil.

 America’s future depends on an education system that produces young people who can compete in the world marketplace.
 We need to make sure our schools are the very best they can be.
 Today, much of the money we spend on education is wasted on the bureaucracy, instead of being spent in the classroom where teachers and students need it the most.
 We need to get more of our education dollars into the classroom.

-As Chairman of the Subcommittee on Terrorism, Ed Royce believes that border security is a national security issue and that the border must be controlled to stop illegal crossings, prevent the importation of illegal drugs and close off potential entry points for terrorists.
+As Chairman of the House Foreign Affairs Committee, Ed Royce believes that border security is a national security issue and that the border must be controlled to stop illegal crossings, prevent the importation of illegal drugs and close off potential entry points for terrorists.
 He is focusing his efforts on a sound border enforcement plan that protects America.

 Royce is working to make sure our Border Patrol Agents have the resources and tools necessary to improve operational control of the border.
 He introduced legislation to secure our borders by: